tsileo/microblog.pub/docs/user_guide.md

 ### Privacy replace

-You can define domain to be rewrited to more "privacy friendly" alternatives, like [Invidious](https://invidious.io/) or [Nitter](https://nitter.net/about).
+You can define domains to be rewritten to more "privacy friendly" alternatives, like [Invidious](https://invidious.io/) or [Nitter](https://nitter.net/about).

-To do so, just add as these extra config items, this is a sample config that rewrite URLs for Twitter, Youtube, Reddit and Medium:
+To do so, add these extra config items.
+This is a sample config that rewrite URLs for Twitter, Youtube, Reddit and Medium:

 ```toml
 privacy_replace = [